CRISPR gene editing: Controlled genome editing

 Further improvements and variants of the CRISPR-Cas9 system have focused on introducing more control into its use.
 Specifically, the research aimed at improving this system includes improving its specificity, its efficiency, and the granularity of its editing power.
 Techniques can further be divided and classified by the component of the system they modify.
-These include using a different variants or novel creations of the Cas protein, using an altogether different effector protein, modifying the sgRNA, or using an algorithmic approach to identify existing optimal solutions.
+These include using different variants or novel creations of the Cas protein, using an altogether different effector protein, modifying the sgRNA, or using an algorithmic approach to identify existing optimal solutions.

 Specificity is an important aspect to improve the CRISPR-Cas9 system because the off-target effects it generates have serious consequences for the genome of the cell and invokes caution for its use.
 Minimizing off-target effects is thus maximizing the safety of the system.
 Novel variations of Cas9 proteins that increase specificity include effector proteins with comparable efficiency and specificity to the original SpCas9 that are able to target the previously untargetable sequences and a variant that has virtually no off-target mutations.
 Research has also been conducted in engineering new Cas9 proteins, including some that partially replace RNA nucleotides in crRNA with DNA and a structure-guided Cas9 mutant generating procedure that all had reduced off-target effects.
 Iteratively truncated sgRNAs and highly stabilized gRNAs have been shown to also decrease off-target effects.
 Computational methods including machine learning have been used to predict the affinity of and create unique sequences for the system to maximize specificity for given targets.

 Several variants of CRISPR-Cas9 allow gene activation or genome editing with an external trigger such as light or small molecules.
 These include photoactivatable CRISPR systems developed by fusing light-responsive protein partners with an activator domain and a dCas9 for gene activation, or by fusing similar light-responsive domains with two constructs of split-Cas9, or by incorporating caged unnatural amino acids into Cas9, or by modifying the guide RNAs with photocleavable complements for genome editing.